Topic Summary

 In an effort to reduce the risks and harms of alcohol-impaired driving, the Government of Canada introduced mandatory alcohol screening in December 2018.
 This new law allows law enforcement to demand a breath sample from drivers without needing reasonable suspicion that the driver has consumed alcohol.

 Along with the significant impact on people’s lives, collisions associated with cannabis use are costly.
-In 2012, cannabis-attributable costs were estimated at $1.09 billion in Canada, with almost two-thirds of all fatality-related costs being associated with young adults aged 16 to 34.
+Cannabis-attributable costs were estimated to be $2.38 billion in Canada in 2020 (the latest year for which we have data).
 Further:

 For more information about cannabis, resources and tools to address cannabis use, and its impact on health, see Cannabis.